davewsmith/lapse/README.md

 There are some settings in `lapse.py` that may need manual adjustment.
 Consult the code.
 These may be exposed through the UI in the future.

+## Credits

+I borrowed serveral ideas.
+Credits are in the source.

 ## License

 MIT